3D-MOLECULE-GENERATION/anonymous/README.md

 ## Result
 The main results for the proposed model are presented in the table below.
-For a more comprehensive overview of the results obtained with our model, please refer to the manuscript.
+For a more comprehensive overview of the results obtained with our model, please refer to the report.

 ### Property of Generated Molecule
 | Model      | VinaScore  | VinaMin   | VinaDock   | HighAiffinity |